Winai Kraibutr: Life

-He comes from a fishing family on Ko Lanta, Krabi province, in the Andaman coast of southern Thailand.
-Kraibutr entered the showbiz in 1992 as a model and actor, but has not achieved much success or fame.
-Until 1998, two of his films were Nang Nak and Bang Rajan, which were released consecutively.
-Both were very successful, earning more than 150 million baht, earning him the nickname "Hundred Million Hero".
+He came from a fishing family on Ko Lanta, Krabi province, in the Andaman coast of southern Thailand.
+Kraibutr entered the entertainment industry in 1992 as a model and actor, but had not achieved much success or fame until 1998, when two of his consecutively released films Nang Nak and Bang Rajan were very successful, earning more than 150 million baht and earning him the nickname "Hundred Million Hero".

 In education, he received bachelor's and master's degrees from Suan Sunandha Rajabhat University.

 In early 2005, shortly before the upcoming general election of the same year, he gave an interview to Nation Weekend, a weekly magazine in the Nation group, saying that he wanted to run for election in his hometown of Krabi Province under the Thai Rak Thai Party, even though he had no background in politics at all.

 Kraibutr died on March 20, 2024, due to a drop in blood pressure over an infection in the bloodstream, after suffering from bullous pemphigoid for five years.
 He was raised Muslim, but his funeral was also held in Buddhist tradition.
 His son was ordained as a Buddhist novice.